statds/ifods2024/static_info/keynotes.md

 #### Title: Digital Twin of Economic Systems

-<strong>Abstract<strong>: A digital twin of a system is a high-precision numerical simulation based on the integration of system models and observational data, representing the pinnacle of understanding of that system.
+<strong>Abstract:</strong> A digital twin of a system is a high-precision numerical simulation based on the integration of system models and observational data, representing the pinnacle of understanding of that system.
 I will discuss the importance and feasibility of establishing a digital twin for the Chinese economic system, as well as the requirements for high spatiotemporal resolution economic datasets and the development of large-scale econometric models.

 ![Songxi Chen](photos/SongxiChen.jpg){.imgfloat}